Catherine-Hao/SI699/README.md

 Getting started
 ---------------
-First you'll need to get the source of the project.
+First, you'll need to get the source of the project.
 Do this by cloning the whole repository:

 ```bash
 # Clone the example project repo